trev90210/ExtIO_RTL_h/README.md

 ### Setup:

-Simply put/copy the `ExtIO_RTL.dll` alongside to the SDR executable.
+Simply put/copy the `ExtIO_RTL.dll` alongside to the SDR executable for HDSDR.
+Put/copy the `ExtIO_RTL.dll` into your 'Documents' folder for SDRuno.
 This `dll` is in the `ExtIO_RTL_x32_v....zip` file located at https://github.com/hayguen/ExtIO_RTL/releases, which has to be downloaded and unpacked first.

 [Zadig](https://zadig.akeo.ie/), the USB driver has to be installed and configured for the RTL device(s).